 Which restaurant types is the zone-style kitchen layout best for?

 This commercial kitchen layout is best for restaurants with diverse menus and lots of staff.
 The station layout is suited for large operations like hotel restaurants, catering kitchens or event space kitchens.

 Restaurants with small kitchens should avoid the station-based configuration as it doesn’t allow for multitasking.
 You’ll need ample space and staff to make this type of kitchen function smoothly.

 You can see examples of station-based commercial kitchen layouts here and here.

 In this commercial kitchen layout, all stations and equipment are on the perimeter of the kitchen.
 In a very tight space, kitchen equipment is placed along only parallel two walls.
 This layout is mostly used in small commercial kitchen settings.

 The benefits of the galley layout

 If your kitchen is large enough to have a ring layout with empty space in the center, you can have multiple cooks in the kitchen and they can easily rotate to work multiple stations at once.
 In a very small space, like a food truck, the galley kitchen is the only option the space allows.

-Which restaurant-types is the galley kitchen layout best for?
+Which restaurant types is the galley kitchen layout best for?

-Pretty much any food truck.
+Kitchens with long, narrow spaces and pretty much any food truck.